 Motion to adjourn.

-The September 8, 2016 meeting of the Pittsville Area Historical Society was called to order by President, Chris Buchanan.
-The secretary and treasurer reports were read and approved.
+The August 10, 2023, meeting of the Pittsville Area Historical Society was called to order by President Chris Buchanan.
+The Secretary and Treasurer report were presented and approved.

-The August 11, 2016 meeting of the Pittsville Area Historical Society was called to order by President, Chris Buchanan.
-The secretary & treasurer reports were read & approved.
+The July 13, 2023 meeting of the Pittsville Area Historial Society was called to order by President Chris Buchanan.
+The Secretary and treasurer reports were presented and approved.

 Motion to adjourn.